Menu Search

 Anima Mysterium is a deep and immersive journey into the mysterious depths of the universe.
 The album is characterized by dark, brooding, and atmospheric beats that provide a perfect backdrop for Yugen Blakrok’s abstract lyrics that touch on mysticism, mythology, and science fiction.
 This album is not for everyone, but it’s a must-listen for the adventurous Hip Hop enthusiast.

 From the opening track “Gorgon Madonna,” Anima Mysterium sets the stage for an otherworldly experience.
 Yugen Blakrok’s flow is hypnotic and draws the listener into her world.
-The beats are intricate, with layer upon layer of sound that creates an immersive and intense experience.
+The beats are deep, with layer upon layer of sound that creates an immersive and intense experience.
 On “Obsidian Night,” the production is stripped down to its essentials, allowing Yugen Blakrok’s vocals to take center stage.
 Her lyrics are cryptic, and it’s easy to get lost in their depth and complexity.

 Written by